Goal

 Definitions and Starting Conditions

 Consider a speaker whose cone moves in and out.
 Suppose the cone has not yet moved and is sitting in its resting middle position, neither pulled in or pushed out.
-We will start the speaker in a room at steady state, meaning the air molecules have some amount of random motion.
+We will start the speaker in a room at steady state, meaning the air molecules have some amount of random motion and that is it.
+There are not yet patterns in the way the particles move.
 This room will be referred to as our system.
 A system is any situation we are considering.
 In this case it is how the speaker interacts with air in the room.
 We also assume the pressure is at steady state.

 Pressure